History of Hangul: Hangul typewriters

 The first Hangul typewriter was invented in 1913 by Korean-American Wonic Leigh (이원익; Yi Wŏnik).
 It had 84 keys and wrote characters at a 90 degree angle; in order to read the text normally, the page needed to be rotated after writing was finished.
-The next Hangul typewriter was the 1934 Keith C. Song typewriter, developed by Keith C. Song (송기주; Song Kichu) for the Underwood Typewriter Company.
+The next Hangul typewriter was the 1934 Keith C. Song typewriter, developed by Keith C. Song (송기주; Song Kiju) for the Underwood Typewriter Company.
 Like the Wonic Leigh typewriter, it wrote at a 90 degree angle.

-One of the most prominent Hangul typewriters in history was the Kong Byung-woo typewriter, invented by opthamologist Kong Byung-woo.
+One of the most prominent Hangul typewriters in history was the Kong Byung-woo typewriter, invented by ophthalmologist Kong Byung-woo.
 Unlike past typewriters, it did not write at a 90 degree angle; text was able to be read upright while written.
 Also, its keys were in a Sebeolsik layout (three sets of keys: initial consonants, final consonants, and vowels).
 His model went on to achieve a degree of popular adoption.